ibm-cloud-docs/assistant/index.md

     Depending on your service plan, you can add the following types of skills:

-    - Add a dialog skill.
+    - To create an AI-driven conversational flow, add a dialog skill.

       Use the intuitive graphical product to define the training data and dialog for the conversation between your assistant and your customers.
 The training data consists of the following artifacts: